-A powerful ad nominated by the Co.
+A powerful ad narrated by the Co.
 Cork-born Cillian Murphy speaks to the poignant symbolism behind this Guinness brew.

 As the ad states, before Prohibition (1919 – 1933) Guinness was the largest brewery in the world and the most famous beer was “black.”
 Guinness and the black stuff remain a globally recognized brand, but Arthur Guinness just 255 years ago signed up for a 9,000-year lease.